speezepearson/prpg/README.markdown

 Compared to other password managers:

-- Pro: __secure,__ because it doesn't store your passwords(!)
+- Pro: __secure,__ in that it doesn't store your passwords(!).
-- Pro: __enables you to recover your passwords even if this software stops working__(!) as long as you have a handful of extremely-widespread cryptographic tools (like those in the Python standard library)
+- Pro: __enables you to recover your passwords even if this software stops working__(!) as long as you have a handful of extremely-widespread cryptographic tools (like those in the Python standard library).
-- Con: __doesn't let you store your passwords__ because all passwords are auto-generated piles of hard-to-type mush (though, thanks to copy-paste, "hard-to-type" isn't usually an issue)
+- Con: __doesn't let you store your existing/custom passwords__ because all its passwords are auto-generated piles of hard-to-type mush (though, thanks to copy-paste, "hard-to-type" isn't usually an issue).

 ## Table of Contents
 - [Summary](#summary)